Generated northern Utah canyon river scene representing the Logan River, not an exact location photo

 Blacksmith Fork River is the cleanest nearby backup when you want a more tightly framed public canyon plan, while Weber River makes more sense if Logan is blown out or overpressured.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 On Logan River, special Utah rules apply above Card Canyon Bridge.
 From Card Canyon Bridge upstream to Red Banks Campground, and farther upstream to the Idaho line under the listed guidebook sections, anglers should recheck the current Utah Fishing Guidebook for the two-fish trout-and-whitefish combined limit, artificial-flies-and-lures requirements, and seasonal closure details before fishing.

-Spring Hollow corridor
+Spring Hollow area

 A practical lower-canyon public starting point where Highway 89 access keeps a half-day trout plan simple.